In your home

 Nursing and residential homes

 We offer care to you wherever you may live and for some that will be in a residential or nursing home.

-We will work closely with the nursing home staff, who will remain your primary care givers and have overall responsibility for your needs.
+We will work closely with the nursing home staff, who will remain your primary care-givers and have overall responsibility for your needs.
 Oakhaven’s community nursing team will be there to support you when you or you family need us.

-The specialist support that our teams offer may mean that you when you become poorly, you can remain within your own home and not need to be hospitalized.
+The specialist support that our teams offer may mean that you when you become poorly, you can remain within your own home and not need to be hospitalised.
 This of course will depend on your wishes and Oakhaven will support you to remain in your preferred place of care.
 Our work is focused on ensuring that you are comfortable and free from pain as well as supporting your family and those who care for you during this difficult time.